Difference between OPD and IPD Treatment

 Wait Time

-When seeking OPD treatments, you must be prepared for potential wait time, as patients with prior appointments will be prioritized.
+When seeking OPD treatments, be prepared for potential wait times, as patients with prior appointments will be prioritized.

 Accessible Walk-ins